 As we know, in life, nothing is guaranteed.
 Just because we are on track to have a nice nest egg later in life doesn’t mean that will happen.
 Most of us are a significant medical event away from bankruptcy if that also occurs with a loss of health insurance.
 So let me start by saying that much of this comes from a place of privilege and hard work to consider these options.

 Let’s say my wife or I live into our mid-80s.
 Based on our family history, it’s likely that at least one of us will make it that far.
-At that time, our kids will be in their late 40s or 50s.
-Maybe with a family of their own.
+At that time, our kids will be in their late 40s or 50s, maybe with their own family.
 They’ll be set in their careers and, hopefully, lead a happy and fulfilling life.

 What will that accomplish if we share a large sum of money with them at that point in their life?
 In the best-case scenario, maybe they are involved in a charitable effort to change the world.
 But, in a more likely case, they aren’t as motivated earlier in life since they think they’ll be getting a large sum of money later in life and never live up to their potential.